vis7/notes/django/learning_list.md

 prefetch_related() - this allows users to prefetch many-to-many and many-to-one objects and, as a result, improves the performance of the entire framework.

+@cached_property - The @cached_property decorator caches the result of a method with a single self argument as a property.
+The cached result will persist as long as the instance does, so if the instance is passed around and the function subsequently invoked, the cached result will be returned.

 Use performance booster to to handle big number of requests

 # Questions